ACColin/PhyloJaltoWorkflow/README.md

 ![Tomato codon file head](./Tomato_codon.mvf_file.PNG) All bam files follow the same structure : `LA*_starmap5.Aligned.out.sorted.bam`.

-The next command is a big mouthfull but it is only because of the long names of the bam files within the `Peas_tomato_codon.mvf` file.
+The next command is a big mouthfull but it is only because of the long names of the bam files within the `Pease_tomato_codon.mvf` file.
 If we take a look at the `InferGroupSpecificAllele` function we have the following arguments:
  * `--mvf` for the input mvf file
  * `--out` for the output file